networknt/light-doc/content/service/oauth/introduction/_index.md

 #### Authorization Server: API

 the authorization server verifies the identity of the user then issues access tokens to the application.

 #### Client: Application/API

 The client is the application that wants to access the user's resources.
 Before it may do so, it must be authorized by the user, and the authorization must be validated by the API.

 ### Abstract Protocol Flow
 Now that you have an idea of what the OAuth roles are, let's look at a diagram of how they generally interact with each other:

 ![Abstract Flow](https://assets.digitalocean.com/articles/oauth/abstract_flow.png)

 Here is a more detailed explanation of the steps in the diagram:

-1. The application requests authorization to access service resources from the user
+1. The application requests authorization to access service resources from the user.
-2. If the user authorized the request, the application receives an authorization grant
+2. If the user authorized the request, the application receives an authorization grant.
-3. The application requests an access token from the authorization server (API) by presenting authentication of its own identity, and the authorization grant
+3. The application requests an access token from the authorization server (API) by presenting authentication of its own identity, and the authorization grant.
 4. If the application identity is authenticated and the authorization grant is valid, the authorization server issues an access token to the application.
-5. The application requests the resource from the resource server (API) and presents the access token for authentication.
+5. The application requests the resource from the resource server (API) and presents the access token for authentication/authorization.
 6. If the access token is valid, the resource server (API) serves the resource to the application.

-The actual flow of this process will differ depending on the authorization grant type in use, but this is the general idea.
+The actual flow of this process will differ depending on the authorization grant type in use, but this is a general idea.
 We will explore different grant types in a later section.

 ### Application Registration

 Before using OAuth with your application, you must register your application with the service.
 This is done through a registration form in the "developer" or "API" portion of the service's website, where you will provide the following information (and probably details about your application):

 * Application Name
 * Application Website